 Hotel Jakarta Amsterdam

-Smart applications and innovative energy-saving measures make Hotel Jakarta one of the most sustainable hotels in the Netherlands.
+Smart applications and innovative energy-saving measures make Hotel Jakarta one of the most sustainable hotels and meeting spaces in the Netherlands.
 BREEAM 'Excellent' certified Hotel Jakarta is among the first energy-neutral hotels in the country, employing environmentally friendly solutions at every turn.
-Heat and cold storage systems regulate inside air temperatures, solar energy heats hotel shower water, and rainwater is collected to mist the eye-catching subtropical indoor garden.
+Heat and cold storage systems regulate inside air temperatures, solar energy heats hotel shower water, and rainwater is collected to water their subtropical indoor garden.
 With modular meeting space up to 245 m2 and 200 luxury hotel rooms, Hotel Jakarta is a lively hub in the city that combines sustainable design choices with considered eco-friendly practices.

 Johan Cruijff ArenA